RampantLions/SwingCommonDialogs/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.paypal.com/jwiechman/CommonDialogs/issues).
+For bugs, questions and discussions please use the [Github Issues]( https://github.com/RampantLions/SwingCommonDialogs/issues).

 ##License

-    Copyright 2014 PayPal, Inc.
+    Copyright 2014 RampantLions.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.